Wendy Williams

 -

-Dr. Wendy R. Williams is an Associate Professor of English whose research areas include writing instruction, visual and multimodal narrative, and food studies.
+Dr. Wendy R. Williams is an Associate Professor of English Education whose research areas include writing instruction, visual and multimodal narrative, and food studies.
 She has published in leading journals and received funding from National Endowment for the Humanities, Southern Poverty Law Center, and Arizona Humanities.

-She is Co-Chair of the NCTE/ELATE Commission on Arts and Literacies, a group of leading scholars and teachers in the arts, multimodality, and new literacies.
-Dr. Williams also reviews manuscripts for journals including Research in the Teaching of English and book proposals for various presses and series including Bloomsbury’s BFI Film Classics.
-She has served as the Teaching Creative Writing Column Editor for English Journal, Chair of NCTE's Achievement Awards in Writing Advisory Committee, Editorial Review Board Member for the Journal of Adolescent and Adult Literacy, and Board Member for the Arizona English Teachers Association.
+Dr. Williams is Co-Chair of the NCTE/ELATE Commission on Arts and Literacies, a group of leading scholars and teachers in the arts, multimodality, and new literacies.
+She also reviews manuscripts for various journals (e.g., Research in the Teaching of English) and presses (e.g., Bloomsbury’s BFI Film Classics).
+She has served as a Column Editor for English Journal (“Teaching Creative Writing” column), an Editorial Review Board Member for the Journal of Adolescent and Adult Literacy, a Board Member for the Arizona English Teachers Association, and a Chair of NCTE's Achievement Awards in Writing Advisory Committee.

 In addition to her work in the academy, Dr. Williams is a certified Maricopa County Master Gardener and a graduate of Scottsdale Culinary Institute’s Le Cordon Bleu program.
 She cooked alongside Chef Gregory Casale at Gregory’s World Bistro, wrote for Arizona Food and Lifestyles, and worked in event planning for Hilton.
 She has a monthly cooking column in the master gardener publication, Roots and Shoots.
 For fun, she studies cello and is working on Bach’s third suite.
 Years ago, she studied, taught, and competed in Shotokan karate and was invited to join the U.S. team (ISKF/JKA).